Rate this Page

 • "accurate" – broadest use of acc_dtype; noticeably better input-grad accuracy when chunk size is large relative to num_classes.
 Highest peak memory and slowest of the chunked policies on CUDA.
 Only chunked policy whose weight-grad matmul runs in fp32 on CPU (other policies hit CPU’s emulated low-precision path, ~20-50x slower).

-Policy effects ("balanced" vs "accurate") are visible only when acc_dtype differs from the input dtype; "compact" saves memory in both regimes.
+The precision difference between "compact" and "accurate" is visible only when acc_dtype differs from the input dtype; "compact" saves memory in both regimes.

 allow_retain_graph: bool#